- About Us

-Aside from the type of drug you have, the amount of drug and what you were doing with it will affect your charges.
-For example, if you’re caught with more than five kilograms (roughly 11 pounds) of marijuana, you’ll be charged with the intent to sell marijuana.
+Aside from the type of drug you have, the amount of drug and what you were doing with it might affect your charges as well.
+For example, if you’re caught with more than five kilograms (roughly 11 pounds) of marijuana, you’ll potentially be charged with the intent to sell marijuana.

 However, the penalties that go along with drug crimes in Minnesota are ultimately up to the judge.
 He or she has the power to reduce your charges, drop certain charges, and alter your sentence.
 Your attorney’s job is to gather evidence to support your case and keep your sentence as close to the minimum as possible, and in some cases, have your charges dismissed completely.

-If you complete this program and don’t commit any other offenses in the time frame, your charges will be dismissed and removed from your record.
-If you fail to fulfill these requirements, the guilty plea will stick, and you’ll incur additional charges and penalties.
+If you complete this program and don’t commit any other offenses in the time frame, your charges may be dismissed and removed from your record.
+If you fail to fulfill these requirements, the guilty plea will stick, and you might incur additional charges and penalties.